 There are several factors to contend with here:

-• Watching older siblings and parents, and copying them.
+- Watching older siblings and parents and copying them.

-Firstly, hide unhealthy snacks or simply reduce the amount you buy, what they don’t see they don’t know…. out of sight, out of mind technique.
+Firstly, hide unhealthy snacks or reduce the amount you buy, what they don’t see they don’t know…. out of sight, out of mind technique.

 Finally, get cooking and get your child involved.
-Any child who cooks will appreciate the food they’ve made and the sense of achievement, even if it doesn’t taste nice, they’ll love it.
-It’s a great time to chat over a bowl of fresh berries…
+Any child who cooks will appreciate the food they’ve made and the sense of achievement.
+Even if it doesn’t taste nice, they’ll love it.
+It’s a great time to chat over a bowl of fresh berries.

-It is important to mention the importance of a healthy balanced diet.
+It is important to mention the importance of a healthy, balanced diet.
 Food is your best medicine.
-This is can be true for managing many conditions; anaemia , skin problems, poor immunity, nail and hair problems..you get my point.
+This can be true for managing many conditions: anaemia , skin problems, poor immunity, and nail and hair problems..you get my point.
 A varied diet holds the key to a lot of management plans, and it’s important to mention this even when the child is on supplements.
 A classic example is the parent says we’ve fixed the iron problem with iron tablets, but they fail to realise, without vitamin C your body can’t absorb the iron through the small intestine.
 Therefore, they’ll be questioning why their child remains anaemic in months to come.

 11. They’ve gone back into nappies as they’re scared of using the toilet.